Woptober II

 Woptober II is the fourteenth studio album by American rapper Gucci Mane.
 It was released on October 18, 2019, by Atlantic Records and GUWOP Enterprises.
 The album features guest appearances from YoungBoy Never Broke Again, DaBaby, Megan Thee Stallion, Lil Baby, Kodak Black, London on da Track, Migos members Quavo and Takeoff, Peewee Longway, Kevin Gates, Yung Mal, OJ da Juiceman, among others.
 Production is handled by TM88, Southside, Metro Boomin, Lex Luger, and London on da Track, among others.

 Singles

 The album's lead single, "Richer Than Errybody", was released on September 13, 2019.
 The song features guest appearances from American rappers YoungBoy Never Broke Again and DaBaby, while the production was provided by Lex Luger.

 The second single, "Big Booty", was released on October 4, 2019.
 The song features a guest appearance from American rapper Megan Thee Stallion and was produced by J. White Did It.

 The album's third single, "Tootsies", was released on October 11, 2019.
 The song features American rapper Lil Baby and was produced by Quay Global.

-The fourth and last single, "Big Boy Diamonds" was released with the album on October 18, 2019.
+The promotional single, "Big Boy Diamonds" was released with the album on October 18, 2019.
 The song features vocals from American rapper Kodak Black and American producer London on da Track and was produced by London on da Track.